sltptr/lessrss/README.md

 ### Setup

-1. Copy over the `config/default-config.yml` to `config/config.yml`, make
-   changes as you'd like.
+1. Copy over the `config/default-config.yml` to `config/config.yml`, make changes as you'd like.
-2. Create `.env`, add necessary envvars `SQLALCHEMY_URL` and `IAM_ROLE` (only if using DistilBERT, requires being logged into the AWS CLI).
+2. If using DistilBERT, create `.env` and add the necessary envvar `IAM_ROLE`, requires being logged into the AWS CLI at `~/.aws`.
-3. Run `docker compose up -d`.
+3. Run `docker compose up -f compose.yml -d`.
+Feel free to leave out `-f compose.yml` if you want to spin up the `sqlitebrowser` service I use for development/debugging.